-B. Be familiar with the law, the practice of Harris County, and the individual trial judge's rules, regarding the permissible content of an opening statement.
+A. Be familiar with the law, the practice of Burnet County, and the individual trial judge's rules, regarding the permissible content of an opening statement.

-C. Consider the strategic advantages and disadvantages of disclosure of particular information during opening statement.
-In rare cases, consider deferring the opening statement until the beginning of the defense case.
+B. Consider the strategic advantages and disadvantages of disclosure of particular information during opening statement.
+Consider deferring the opening statement until the beginning of the defense case on occasion.
 Opening statement should introduce the case theory and theme using storytelling techniques.
 Opening statement also may incorporate these objectives:

-- 1. To provide an overview of the defense case; - 2.
-To identify the weaknesses of the prosecution's case;
+1. To provide an overview of the defense case;

+2. To identify the weaknesses of the prosecution's case;